trackmania-rl/tmrl/README.md

 Soft Actor-Critic (SAC) is an algorithm that enables learning continuous stochastic controllers.

-More specifically, SAC does this using two separate Artificial Neural Networks (NNs):
+More specifically, SAC does this using two separate Artificial Neural Networks (ANNs):

-- The first one, called the "policy network" (or, in the literature, the "actor"), is the NN the user is ultimately interested in : the controller of the car.
+- The first ANN, called the "policy network" (or, in the literature, the "actor"), is the ANN the user is ultimately interested in : the controller of the car.
   It takes observations as input and outputs actions.
-- The second called the "value network" (or, in the literature, the "critic"), is used to train the policy network.
+- The second ANN, called the "value network" (or, in the literature, the "critic"), is used to train the policy network.
   It takes an observation ```x``` and an action ```a``` as input, to output a value.
   This value is an estimate of the expected sum of future rewards if the AI observes ```x```, selects ```a```, and then uses the policy network forever (there is also a discount factor so that this sum is not infinite).

 Both networks are trained in parallel using each other.
-The reward signal is used to train the value network, and the value network is used to train the policy network.
+The reward signal is used to train the value network based on the current policy network, and the value network is used to train the policy network.

 Advantages of SAC over other existing methods are the following:
 - It is able to store transitions in a huge circular buffer called the "replay memory" and reuse these transitions several times during training.